FreeFem/FreeFem-doc/docs/introduction/installation.md

 ### Compilation on Arch Linux

 !!! warning
-	As Arch is in rolling release, the following informations can be quickly outdated !
+	As Arch is in rolling release, the following information can be quickly outdated !

 1. Install the following dependencies: